puppetlabs/puppetlabs-puppet_agent/README.markdown

 The Puppet Collection to track, should be one of `puppet5` or `puppet6`.
 Puppet collections contain the latest agents included in the collection's series, so the latest 5 series in puppet5 (for example: 5.5.10) and the latest 6 series in puppet6 (for
-example: 6.1.0).  **This parameter is required for installations not connected to PE**
+example: 6.1.0).  **This parameter is required for installations not connected to Puppet Enterprise**
 ``` puppet
   collection => 'puppet6'
 ```

 ##### `is_pe`

-Install from Puppet Enterprise repos.
+Install from Puppet Enterprise (PE) repos.
 Enabled if communicating with a PE master.
 ``` puppet
   is_pe => true
 ```